cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

      }
 ```

-Let's apply this patch and running `HelloJoin` again:
+Maybe that is a bit awkward semantically, but let's just go with it.
+Applying this patch and tracing `HelloJoin` again:

 ```
 $JAVA_HOME/bin/java -XX:+TraceBytecodes HelloJoin > hellojoin.test
 ./bytestacks/bytestacks hellojoin.test
 ```

-Result:
 [<img src="/images/hellojoin.test.svg" alt="FlameGraph of running HelloJoin with patch applied" />](/images/hellojoin.test.svg)

 Unsurprisingly, it looks pretty much the same.
 But there are some differences if we look closely... zooming in on `Collectors.joining` we see that there's been a drop from `302,783` to `282,291`.
 That's almost a 7% reduction.